- SCAP – Security Content Automation Protocol

 - BugTraq - Bugtraq

-Morey J. Haber, Chief Security Officer, BeyondTrust
+Morey J. Haber, Chief Security Advisor

-Morey J. Haber is the Chief Security Officer at BeyondTrust.
-He has more than 25 years of IT industry experience and has authored three books: Privileged Attack Vectors, Asset Attack Vectors, and Identity Attack Vectors.
-He is a founding member of the industry group Transparency in Cyber, and in 2020 was elected to the Identity Defined Security Alliance (IDSA) Executive Advisory Board.
-Morey currently oversees BeyondTrust security and governance for corporate and cloud based solutions and regularly consults for global periodicals and media.
-He originally joined BeyondTrust in 2012 as a part of the eEye Digital Security acquisition where he served as a Product Owner and Solutions Engineer since 2004.
+Morey J. Haber is the Chief Security Advisor at BeyondTrust.
+As the Chief Security Advisor, Morey is the lead identity and technical evangelist at BeyondTrust.
+He has more than 25 years of IT industry experience and has authored four books: Privileged Attack Vectors, Asset Attack Vectors, Identity Attack Vectors, and Cloud Attack Vectors.
+Morey has previously served as BeyondTrust’s Chief Security Officer, Chief Technology, and Vice President of Product Management during his nearly 12-year tenure.
+In 2020, Morey was elected to the Identity Defined Security Alliance (IDSA) Executive Advisory Board, assisting the corporate community with identity security best practices.
+He originally joined BeyondTrust in 2012 as a part of the acquisition of eEye Digital Security, where he served as a Product Owner and Solutions Engineer, since 2004.
 Prior to eEye, he was Beta Development Manager for Computer Associates, Inc. He began his career as Reliability and Maintainability Engineer for a government contractor building flight and training simulators.
-He earned a Bachelor of Science degree in Electrical Engineering from the State University of New York at Stony Brook.
+Morey earned a Bachelor of Science degree in Electrical Engineering from the State University of New York at Stony Brook.